tcarland/tcamake/README.md

 Gnu 'automake' providing preset platform specific dependencies and environments.

-The goal is to provide a clean and simplified method of managing large project and sub-project dependencies in a common set of configurations which allows for cleaner and logical *Makefile*s.
+The goal is to provide a clean and consistent method of managing large projects with sub-project dependencies in a common set of configurations which allows for logical *Makefile*s.

-The system has been used reliably for years and serves as my excuse to avoid the GNU autoconf toolset when possible.
-While certainly not as powerful as the autoconf, the Makefile template hierarchy lends itself nicely as a build system mechanism or even in addition to the gnu autotools.
-It is surprisingly capable and even useful for managing a build environment for very large projects and multiple platforms.
+The system has been used reliably for years and serves as an excuse to avoid the GNU *autoconf* toolset when possible.
+While certainly not as powerful as *autoconf*, the Makefile template hierarchy lends itself nicely as a simple build system mechanism, even when used in conjunction with Gnu autotools.
+It is capable and even useful for managing a build environment for very large projects and multiple platforms.

-**tcamake** provides an *include* hierarchy that defines all of the dependencies of projects within the build system.
+**tcamake** provides an *include* hierarchy that defines all of the dependencies of the projects within the build system.

 ## Layout (TCAMAKE_PROJECT):